llord1/llord1.github.io/00-Outline.md

 1. Compilation of all Saint Kwéyòl data I have encountered in my studies.

 2. Relevant public dictionaries and samples of other Caribbean creoles via publicly available parallel texts (via Tatoeba, etc.).

+Current progress is as follows:

+The cross-lingual analysis is underway; this should directly feed into addressing concerns about mutual intelligibility.

 ### Initiative 3: Data distribution